Mingle the Mouse

 And passed the remnants of the feast

-If his return did bear a treat
+That his return would bear a treat

 So Mingle took a scrap of cloth